-64,000 Miles (104,000 km) or 48 Mc nths Maintenance Serv ice Schedule ☐ Change the engine oil and engine oil filter. ☐ Rotate the tires, rotate at the first sign of irregu lar wear, even if it occurs before 64,000 miles (104 000 km n). ☐ Replace the engine air cleaner filter. ☐ Replace the air conditioning filter. ☐ Inspect the brake linings; replace if necessary. ☐ Replace the spark plugs (5.7L Engine). ☐ Adjust parking brake on vehicles equipped with four-wheel disc brakes. ☐ Change the manual transmission fluid (if equip ped) if using your vehicle for any of the following: Most of your driving is at sustained high speeds during hot weather, above 90°F (32°C), driving in dusty conditions, or sto p and go driving. ☐ Change the automatic transmission fluid and fil ter(s) if using your vehicle for any of the following: police, taxi, fleet, or frequent trailer towing. ☐ Inspect the front suspension, tie rod ends and b oot seals for cracks or leaks and a ll parts for damage, wear, improper looseness or end play; replace if necessary. ☐ Inspect the rear axle fluid.
-Odometer Reading Date Odometer Reading Date Repair Order # Dealer Code Signature, Authorized Service Center
+64,000 Miles (104,000 km) or 48 Mo nths Maintenance Serv ice Schedule ☐ Change the engine oil and engine oil filter. ☐ Rotate the tires, rotate at the first sign of irregular lar wear, even if it occurs before 6 4,000 miles (104 000 l km). ☐ Replace the engine air cleaner filter. ☐ Replace the air conditioning filter. ☐ Inspect the brake linings; replace if necessary. ☐ Replace the spark plugs (5.7L Engine).
+Adjust parking brake on vehicles equipped with four-wheel disc brakes. ☐ Change the manual transmission fluid (if equipt bed) if using your vehicle for any of the following: Most of your driving is at sustained high speeds during hot weather, above 90°F (32°C), driving in dusty conditions, or sto ρ and go driving. ☐ Change the automatic transmission fluid and file ☐ Inspect the front suspension, tie rod ends and be oot seals for cracks or leaks and a Il parts for damage, we ar, improper looseness or end play; replace if necessary.
+Odometer Reading Date Submeter Reduing Dute Repair Order # Dealer Code Signature, Authorized Service Center